This website provides information for general purposes only.Read our full disclaimer

 However, early liquidation can happen.
 Reasons include the fund failing to raise sufficient capital during the subscription period, severe underperformance leading the fund manager to wind down operations, regulatory changes that render the fund's strategy non-viable, or the fund management company (SGOIC) losing its CMVM licence.

 If your fund is liquidated and your capital is returned before you reach the five-year mark, your immigration lawyer should immediately advise on reinvestment options.
-The key is to reinvest in another qualifying fund quickly enough that AIMA does not view the gap as a breach of the investment maintenance requirement.
+The key is to reinvest in another fund-route investment quickly enough that AIMA does not view the gap as a breach of the investment maintenance requirement.
 There is no clearly defined AIMA protocol for this situation, which is why legal counsel is essential.

 What Protections Does CMVM Regulation Actually Provide?